How did Edgio Inc. (EGIO) fare last session?

-The share price of Edgio Inc. (NASDAQ:EGIO) fell to $1.42 per share on Tuesday from $1.47.
-While Edgio Inc. has underperformed by -3.40%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, EGIO fell by -59.08%, with highs and lows ranging from $5.55 to $0.79, whereas the simple moving average fell by -48.91% in the last 200 days.
+As of Monday, Edgio Inc.’s (NASDAQ:EGIO) stock closed at $1.38, up from $1.35 the previous day.
+While Edgio Inc. has overperformed by 2.22%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, EGIO fell by -63.00%, with highs and lows ranging from $5.55 to $0.79, whereas the simple moving average fell by -48.93% in the last 200 days.

 Sponsored